 - Here's the good news...we can help!
-Aisha Rivers, Assistant Director of Student Engagement, can help you legally rent a movie and get the copyright permission from a film distribution company.
+Amber Barnett, Assistant Director of Student Engagement, can help you legally rent a movie and get the copyright permission from a film distribution company.

-- Plan to contact Aisha at least 2-3 weeks before you want to show the movie.
+- Plan to contact Amber at least 2-3 weeks before you want to show the movie.

 Are there ever exceptions to this law?